ricejasonf/nbdl/README.md

 ```

-This generates a type that owns a provider, consumer, and stores.
+This generates a type that owns a producer, consumer, and stores.
 It also generates variants for both upstream and downstream messages for all of the entity actions defined.

 ### Event Chaining with `nbdl::pipe`